j0cirxle/APAC-ASCII-to-PrimeAlpha-Cipher-/README.md

 # ASCII-to-PrimeAlpha-Cipher(APAC)
 This encryption algorithm converts the plaintext into ASCII codes, then performs prime factorization on each ASCII value.
 The resulting prime factors are mapped to alphabetic characters to create the ciphertext.
+In this method, the mapping between prime factors and letters functions as the encryption key.

 ASCII to PrimeAlpha Cipher (APAC) Encryption Process (Steps 1–4)